joy1303125/Generative-AI-for-battery-material/README.md

 # Crystal Diffusion Variational AutoEncoder

-This is the Crystal Diffusion Variational AutoEncoder (CDVAE) used in our paper to generate novel structures for potential transitional metal battery usage.
+This is the Crystal Diffusion Variational AutoEncoder (CDVAE) used in our paper to generate novel structures for transitional metal battery usage.

 Our trained model is provided in the ```custom``` folder for users to recreate our results and instructions are provided to train a custom model on a cusotm dataset.